jacksmith15/workspace-cli/docs/docs/plugins.md

 Removed plugin plugins.requirementstxt.
 ```

-!!! warning
-    Ensure that no projects use types enabled by a plugin before disabling it, or the workspace will not be able to interact with the project.
+> ⚠️ Ensure that no projects use types enabled by a plugin before disabling it, or the workspace will not be able to interact with the project.